matthew-howe/algorithm-database/README.md

-Database of puzzles with my solutions.
+Database of algoriths with my solutions.